You can monitor the status of virtual machine objects that are being resynchronized in the vSAN cluster.

 Certain policy changes might cause vSAN to create another version of an object and synchronize it with the previous version.
 When the synchronization is complete, the original object is discarded.

-vSAN ensures that VMs continue to run and are not interrupted by this process.
+vSAN ensures that VMs continue to run, and resynchronization does not interrupt their operation.
 This process might require additional temporary capacity.

 Restarting a host after a failure.

 Recovering hosts from a permanent or long-term failure.
 If a host is unavailable for more than 60 minutes (by default), vSAN creates copies of data to recover the full policy compliance.

 Evacuating data by using the Full data migration mode before you place a host in maintenance mode.

 Exceeding the capacity threshold of a capacity device.
 Resynchronization is triggered when a capacity device in the vSAN cluster approaches or exceeds the threshold level of 80 percent.